cs-497s-sp21-a-Orgitect/orgitect/docs/P1_README.md

 # Orgitect

-## Purpose

-This project is designed to help large organizations coordinate multi-step processes.
-It aims to provide a reasonably generic platform for defining how different departments (organizational units) should proceed to handle a queue of events that should be processed.

 ## Applications

 There are many different industries that perform tasks which could benefit from the logistical tools of this platform.
 Some examples include repairs, shipping, college/job applications, onboarding, and citizenship.